MrWolfZ/shaval/README.md

 - rename `validateArray` to `arrayValidator`
 - in `arrayValidator` if array element is object allow passing object validation config instead of validator
 - rename `validateObject` to `objectValidator`
+- figure out how to deal with intersections
+- add `tupleValidator`
-- add comments for all public exports
+- add most common validators
 - omit certain error messages for production builds
 - improve error messages
+- add comments for all public exports

 ### recipes

 - write quickstart
 - write proper recipes for all features
+- write recipe for writing custom validators
+- write recipe for validating unions (i.e. just a custom validator with a type check)
 - write recipe to show express integration

 ### docs